brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 * Write the data you want to write into the AP DRW (0xC) register.

-Strictly speaking, the write doesn't take effect until at least 8 more clock cycles have passed, but that generally happens are part of the next operation so this delay is not noticed.
+Strictly speaking, the write doesn't take effect until at least 8 more clock cycles have passed, but that generally happens as part of the next operation so this delay is not noticed.

 The steps to read are almost as simple: